-Educating boys - it's what we do.
+At Salisbury we do everything right for boys!
+We celebrate what it means to be a boy and have designed a school where boys succeed and tradition matters.
 Our unique Hilltop community develops boys into gentlemen both in the classroom and out.
 As a student at Salisbury, you are part of a close-knit community.
 From the moment you first arrive to the day you graduate, you play an important role in the life of the School.

 High school is a time of intense personal growth, one that initiates and solidifies the process where boys become men.
 Top private boys’ schools in Connecticut and beyond recognize this and aim to give students the skills they need to become well-rounded individuals.